doungdoth/Doung-Doth-s-Final-Pack/README.md

 # AbantOS.md
 As part of the Quality Assurance/Tester group, my contributions to AbantOS class project included: Troubleshooting/ Booting processes specifically for External Flash Drive -USB from both PC and Mac computers.
 Details of how to enter the Boot Manager, BIOS, enabling Legacy, and priority.
 My own contributions are shown below:

+# What is BIOS?

+*BIOS stands for Basic Input Output System referred to as BIOS.
+It is a software stored on a small memory chip on the motherboard.
+It give the computer a set of instructions on how to perform some of the basic functions such as booting and keyboard control as well as configure the hardware in a computer including the hard drive, floppy drive, USB, optical drive, CPU, and memory.

 # Booting (Mac) from an external USB device

 APPLE iOS MAC USER